instakart/Instamojo-CS-Cart-4.3.x/README.md

     - **Test Mode:** If enabled you can use our [Sandbox environment](https://test.instamojo.com) to test payments.
 Note that in this case you should use `Client Secret` and `Client ID` from the test account not production.

+Phone number is a required field for this addon to work properly.
+Go to `Administration -> Profile fields` and mark the `Phone` field as both `show/compulsory` during checkout.

 ## Migrating from older version(version < 2.0.0)